kristoff-it/redis-memolock/README.md

 It tries to ensure that useless work doesn't happen but, being part of a distributed system, there is no strong guarantee, as it would necessarily require much more coordination and, consequently, lead to lower scalability.\
-It tries to get a good tradeoff in that regard.
+It tries to get a good tradeoff in that regard. *Read more in later sections.*

 ## How does it work?
 1. As a service instance, when we need to fetch `likes` for `kristoff` (i.e. `likes:kristoff`), we look for it in Redis.